tyrone-sudeium/sudeium_blog/source/_posts/2014-09-27-how-to-hire-ios-developers.markdown

 * We can ascertain how compatible we are with the candidate's opinion of best practice.
 * It is maintainable; it's resistant to changes in industry best practice.
 For the most part, the answers will change, not the question.
 * It gives outstanding candidates the opportunity to really show off.
 * It's a pretty realistic scenario.
-There's nothing in here that you wouldn't be expected to do as part of your job.
+There's nothing in here that the candidate wouldn't be expected to do as part of your job.
+This gives me just the information that is relevant and makes it quicker and easier to judge the competence of the candidate.
 * It doesn't take long to send this standard email template to a candidate.
 If they don't pass, it's easy to reject them, and it'll happen early, saving us time.
 * We can read into the way the candidate thinks by the kinds of answers they choose to give, in their limited time:
   * Juniors tend to focus on the superficial; the syntax errors, spelling mistakes, bad naming.